 - Work hours and wages - Complying with all local applicable laws and regulations relating to wages, work hours, overtime and benefits.

 - Labor-Management relations - Seeking mutual and smooth understanding between staff and management.
-Respecting the right to engage in collective bargaining and to the right to enjoy freedom of association, as permitted by applicable laws, rules and/or policies in the country in which it conducts business.
+Respecting the rights to engage in collective bargaining and to the right to enjoy freedom of association, as permitted by applicable laws, rules in the country in which it conducts business.

 - Child Labor - Complying with internationally recognized standards and all applicable local laws and regulations relating to the hiring of minors.